 The United Methodist Church has stated its mission: "To make disciples of Jesus Christ for the transformation of the world."
 John Wesley, founder of Methodism, stated and lived according to this purpose: “Do all the good you can.
 By all the means you can.
 In all the ways you can.
 In all the places you can.
 At all the times you can.
 To all the people you can.
 As long as ever you can.”
 The ministry of making disciples is not limited by age.
 Wesley calls us to do that as long as ever we can.

-This website seeks to resource local churches in their ministry with older adults.
-The prime spot for resourcing your older adult ministry would be GBOD's (now Discipleship Ministries) Center on Aging and Older Adult Ministries.
+The prime spot for resourcing your older adult ministry is Discipleship Ministries' Center on Aging and Older Adult Ministries.
 This site is comprehensive and practical in scope, including information for the significant work of ministry with older adults.
 There are pertinent articles, resources, webinars, etc. offered.
-Another United Methodist-related site would be Primetimers, which offers mission/service opportunities for older adults.
-In addition, a number of United Methodist Conferences have significant resources from which to draw.
+Another United Methodist-related site is Primetimers, which offers mission/service opportunities for older adults.
+In addition, a number of United Methodist conferences have significant resources from which to draw.
 For a list of resources and ministry ideas, contact Jim Ludwick at jludwick67 [at] gmail.com.

 MINISTRY & MISSION